Kathy Maister's Start Cooking

 The truth is nothing is good for everybody.Every persons body and chemistry is different.Some of these "Healthy foods" could kill some people.Do what is right for you,and stop trusting these lists!

-why recommend inustrial processed junk like Cheerios for oat bran, when bulk oat bran is unprocessed and cheaper?
-You seem to have missed my point.
-Like all the big national disease associations and institutes, the ADA is very probably financed heavily by BigPharma, compromising ADA's integrity.
-I gave the govt web site where there is plenty research showing cinnamon is effective, eg, and increase insulin sensitivity, and stabilizing glucose levels
+why recommend inustrial processed junk like Cheerios for oat bran, when bulk oat bran is unprocessed and cheaper? also, there is plenty research showing cinnamon is effective, eg, and increase insulin sensitivity, and stabilizing glucose levels

-So Gary & Kim you may want to look at the papers on the site mentioned the cinnamon and certainly for the Spirulina which was news to me, I tend to side with Len that the Big Pharmas do not want to support other than what they are so heavily invested in.
+So Gary & Kim you may want to look at the papers on the site mentioned the cinnamon and certainly for the Spirulina which was news to me.
 The other thing to note is the quality of the cinnamon and potency and consistentancy of nutritional value could vary greatly.
 One could say that about spirulina as well.

 the snipped addy for that paper http://snipurl.com/spirulina_glucose